phgrote/mj-nfr/README.md

-# Neural Field Representations of Articulated Objects for Robotic Manipulation Planning
+# MJ-NFR: Neural Field Representations for State Estimation of Multi-Joint Objects

 ## Abstract
 Learning to operate complex tools and heavy machines with complex kinematic structures,